wentaoshang/wsproxy-cpp/README.md

     ./waf configure
     ./waf

-Note: on Ubuntu you may need to specify the location of Boost lib files during configuration.
-In my case, I used:
+If you need to specify the path of the boost library, you can use "--boost-libs" and "--boost-includes" options in waf.
+Example:

     ./waf configure --boost-libs=/usr/lib/x86_64-linux-gnu/